techTenzen/Dashdine/README.md

 DashDine thrives on community contributions!
 If you have ideas, suggestions, or bug reports, feel free to contribute.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the MIT LICENSE file for details.

 © [2023] [scattershott]